donsheehy/datastructures/docs/fullbook.md

 Our goal is to to get the same kind of constant-time operations as in the `dict` class.
 Right now, we are very far from that.
 Currently, we need linear time to get put, and check membership.
 To do better, we're going to need a new idea.
 The `ListMapping` takes linear time because it has to iterate through the list.
 We could make this faster if we had many short lists instead of one large list.
 Then, we just need to have a quick way of knowing which short list to search or update.

 We're going to store a list of `ListMappings`.
 For any key `k`,  we want to compute the index of the *right* `ListMapping` for `k`.
 We often call these `ListMapping`s *buckets*.
 This term goes back to the idea that you can quickly group items into buckets.
+Then, when looking for something in a bucket, you can check all the items in there assuming there aren’t too many.

-This means, we want an integer.
-A **hash function** takes a key and computes an integer.
+This means, we want an integer, i.e. the index into our list of buckets.
+A **hash function** takes a key and returns an integer.
 Most classes in python implement a method called `__hash__` that does just this.
 We can use it to implement a simple mapping scheme that improves on the `ListMapping`.

 ```python
 class HashMappingSimple: